BGsalade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -type f -name "*.js" -delete - this script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d -not -name '.' | wc -l -cript that counts the number of directories and sub-directories in the current directory ls -t1 | head -n 10 this script displays the 10 newest files in the current directory
+find . -type f -name "*.js" -delete - this script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d -not -name '.' | wc -l -cript that counts the number of directories and sub-directories in the current directory ls -t1 | head -n 10 this script displays the 10 newest files in the current directory sort | uniq -u -takes a list of words as input and prints only the words tha appear exactly once